hithmh/Meta-Koopman/README.md

 To try other systems and methods, revise 'env\_name' and 'alg\_name' in variant.py.
+For DeSKO, use train.py to train the model.
 After training is complete, include the name of alg directory, e.g. Koopman\_meta\_deterministic, in the 'eval\_list'.
 Then run robustness\_eval.py.